 Multiply your principal balance by your daily rate in decimal form.
 Assuming a principal balance of $234,000, the daily interest on our sample loan is $234,000 times 0.00022, which equals $51.48.
 This is the amount of money you'll pay in interest each day while your principal is at its current balance.
 It'll change to a lower number the next time you make a principal payment.

 Multiply the daily interest by the number of days in your payment period to calculate the interest that will be charged for the month.
 If it's February, then the interest cost of the sample loan is 28 times $51.48, which equals $1,428.
+You may get a more accurate result by using an online calculator, as decimals won't be dropped or rounded as they usually are when calculating manually.

 Items you will need